What is the difference between polypropylene and polyester straps?

 - Green label — polyamide (PA).

 If the label is missing or unreadable, the strap cannot be used for lashing under EN 12195-2 at all, regardless of material.
-That is a separate violation in its own right.
+That is a separate violation in its own right, so replace it rather than guess.

 - You are securing cargo for road transport in the EU and must comply with EN 12195-2.